En los tacones de Eva

-En los tacones de Eva (English: In Eva's Heels) is a Colombian telenovela created by Elkin Opina, Fernán Rivera and Juan Carlos Troncoso and, that premiered on RCN Televisión on November 14, 2006, and concluded on May 22, 2008.
+En los tacones de Eva (English: In Eva's Heels) is a Colombian telenovela created by Elkin Opina, Fernán Rivera and Juan Carlos Troncoso that premiered on RCN Televisión on November 14, 2006, and concluded on May 22, 2008.

 Plot

 The series revolves around of Juan Camilo Caballero (Jorge Enrique Abello), a man who for love is able to become a woman without imagining all the problems that this could cause.